jaykang920/x2clr/model/Instance/doc/understand_x2.md

 Games with lots of entities need different scheduling scheme.

-# Game Dev. - Instance Model
+# Summary

-## Session Server
+ Now I can go for Instance model development.

- - SingleThreadFlow()
+ x2 has rather steep learning curve, especially in:
- - TcpServer()
+  - Hub event dispatching scheme
- - SessionCase
+    - Fingerprint / Capo / Cell
-    - Reactive
+    - Flow channel in Hub

-        - Authorize
+  - Sending through Post / Bind
-        - Join / leave / create instance
+    - new HelloResp().Bind(Send)
-    - Active
+    - At first, this seems very odd since we use Send(session, Event) always.

-## Game Server
+    - But it can be a good practice once acquainted.

- - SingleThreadFlow()
+  - No example for game server specific functionality
-    - Assign channel
+    - This is a hurdle for wide spread use of x2.